 TIME: 8:30AM- 3:30PM

-WHERE: On-line via Zoom (check back here for the link to the zoom meeting)
+WHERE: On-line via Zoom (CLICK the red zoom link)

 Limited to 500 participants.
 Admission is Free (and so is parking!)